Planning Your Trip

 The Netherlands is famous for so many things, from canals and clogs to windmills and tulips, so it can be hard to decide what to do while there.
 A visit to the country wouldn't be complete without taking a boat tour and winding your way through Amsterdam's waterways.
 It's also well-worth hiring a bike like a local and heading to Zaanse Schans, a picturesque village with beautiful traditional windmills.

-- If you find yourself in the country in spring, you should take a trip to Keukenhof to see millions of spring blooms as far as the eye can see.
+- If you find yourself in the country in spring, you should take a trip to Keukenhof.
+The park welcomes over one million visitors each season and you'll be greeted by 7 million blooms including the iconic Dutch tulips.

 - Love being by the water?
 In summer, be sure to check out the beach clubs at Zandvoort or Noordwijk for instant Ibiza vibes.